hyperledger-archives/grid-rfcs/0000-catalog.md

 ### CatalogDeleteAction

-CatalogDeleteAction adds a new catalog to state.
+CatalogDeleteAction deletes a new catalog to state.
 The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the delete transaction.
 (Organizations and agents are defined by the Pike smart contract.)